ironexdev/ent-stack-devops/docs/infrastructure-setup.md

 The solution supports two access methods: **Public** and **Signed URLs**.
 You can store and access media files based on your access requirements, ensuring secure and efficient media delivery.

-The Application (backend and frontend) does not use this by default - if you want to use it, then follow instructions in the **Result** section below.

 Provisioned resources may incur costs:
 - [CloudFront Pricing](https://aws.amazon.com/cloudfront/pricing/)